Mays Landing doctor Mukesh Roy and his brother help bring the Metro Classic back to New Jersey: Must Win

 It is highlighted by the matchup between the Camden boys team and national power Montverde Academy of Florida.
 It’s arguably the nation’s best public school in Camden against the nation’s best private school in Montverde.

 Session two is Feb.
-3-6 in Toms River and will feature New Jersey powers Camden, Gill St. Bernard and Bergen Catholic and 18 other teams.
+3 to 6 in Toms River and will feature New Jersey powers Camden, Gill St. Bernard and Bergen Catholic and 18 other teams.
 All tickets will be sold online through metroclassicbasketball.com.

 “We were very disappointed not to be able to do the event in 2021,” Pryia said.
 “We started making calls early for (2022).
 People wanted to play.
 A lot of people wanted to play.”

-“Having a nation ream in New Jersey does wonders,” Pryia said.
+“Having a national team in New Jersey does wonders,” Pryia said.
 “It lifts up all teams throughout the state."

 These showcase events are the lifeblood of high school basketball.
 Hoop junkies love to sit in a gym and watch five or six games in one day.